kubernetes/website/content/en/docs/home/_index.md

     post: >
       <p>Learn how to use Kubernetes with conceptual, tutorial, and reference documentation.
 You can even <a href="/editdocs/" data-auto-burger-exclude data-proofer-ignore>help contribute to the docs</a>!</p>
 description: >
-  Kubernetes is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.
-The open source project is hosted by the Cloud Native Computing Foundation.
+  Kubernetes is an open source container orchestration engine for automating deployment, scaling, and maintenance of containerized applications.
+Cloud Native Computing Foundation is the organisation in charge of hosting the open source project.
 overview: >
   Kubernetes is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.
 The open source project is hosted by the Cloud Native Computing Foundation (<a href="https://www.cncf.io/about">CNCF</a>).
 cards: